xlladdins/xll/docs/Excel4MacrosE-G.md

 | 1           | Rows            |
 | 2           | Columns         |

-Dir\_num    is the number 1 or 2 and specifies whether to search for the next or previous occurrence of text.
+Dir\_num&nbsp;&nbsp;&nbsp;&nbsp;is the number 1 or 2 and specifies
+whether to search for the next or previous occurrence of text.

 |              |                                 |
 | ------------ | ------------------------------- |